IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 - **Order Tracking for Customers**:
   - Customers can track the status of their orders, including real-time updates on shipping and delivery.

  - **Delivery Agent Support**:
-  - Delivery agents can view the list of orders assigned to them and update order statuses (e.g., "Shipped", "Out for Delivery", "Delivered").
+   - Delivery agents, managed through a third-party service, can view the list of orders assigned to them and update order statuses (e.g., "Shipped", "Out for
+   Delivery", "Delivered").

 ## 2.3.
 User Classes and Characteristics